-During the subject three month reporting period, MCSO used the E-Policy system to distribute and obtain attestation of eighteen (18) policies and one (1) operations manual.
-This includes fifteen (15) policies and one (1) operations manual related to the Court Orders.
+During the subject three month reporting period, MCSO used the E-Policy system to distribute and obtain attestation of twenty (20) policies.
+This includes twelve (12) policies related to the Court Order.

 Paragraph 19.
 To further the goals in this Order, the MCSO shall conduct a comprehensive review of all Patrol Operations Policies and Procedures and make appropriate amendments to ensure that they reflect the Court's permanent injunction and this Order.